AI4Chem/GroupChat/README.md

-Here is an English version of the README for this virtual chatbot project:

 # GroupChat

 GroupChat is a research project to simulate team collaboration and social behaviors in an enterprise through multi-agent conversation.